Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Method

 \subsection{Generation of the initial mock stellar catalogues}

 The mock stellar catalogues used as inputs of this pipeline are computed from the Auriga simulations \citep{grand_2017} in a very similar manner to what was previously presented by \citet{grand_2018a} to produce the {\sc Aurigaia} mock stellar catalogues.
 To generate these stellar mocks, two methods were presented, the \textsc{HITS-mocks} and the \textsc{ICC-mocks}.
 These two methods differ in how the ``stars,'' generated from the stellar particles of the simulations are distributed in phase space, as well as by the choice of stellar evolution models.
 For the rest of this paper, we use exclusively the \textsc{ICC-mocks}, based on \citet{lowing_2015}.
 The reason is that this method produces smoother distributions of ``stars'' and avoids discrete clumps at the coordinates of the parent stellar particles, while still preserving the phase-space distribution.
 Therefore, with this method, the presence of artificial features, such as fake clumps, in the distribution of ``stars''\footnote{In the rest of the paper, the mock stars generated from a simulation's star particles will be referred as ``stars'' to differentiate them from the real stars of the PAndAS observations.} from the stellar halo in the Auriga simulations is minimized.
-With this method, each parent stellar particle is split into $N$ ``stars,'' assuming a Chabrier IMF, and drawing from a model stellar population.
+With this method, each parent stellar particle is split into $N$ ``stars,'' assuming a Chabrier IMF, and drawing from a model stellar population of a given age and metallicity according to the \textsc{parsec} isochrones \citep{bressan_2012}, which take into account the evolution of the massive end of the IMF for stellar particles with old ages.
 The stellar parameters and the absolute magnitudes in the CFHT $g$ and $i$ bands\footnote{Here, we use the pre-2014 CFHT/MegaCam photometric system, before the current set of filters was built.
 It is worth noting that the fields obtained before 2007 have been observed with a slightly different $i$-band filter \citep[see Figure 3 of][]{mcconnachie_2018} but this change is subtle enough that it should not affect our results. } are computed for each mock ``star'' from the \textsc{parsec} isochrones \citep{bressan_2012}, using the age and metallicity of the parent stellar particle.

 The foreground MW extinction was added at a letter step, as will be described later in Section \ref{sec_A2P}.
 Indeed, our study is focused on the region of M31 observed by the PAndAS survey, i.e. the stellar halo, where the extinction caused by the interstellar medium (ISM) of M31 is negligible.
 The large majority of the dimming of stars observed in the stellar halo of M31 is due to the foreground extinction caused by the ISM of the MW, and is included later in the pipeline.